 Reduced Injuries and Fatigue – this option is identical to the above option except that the duration of AIM injuries has been somewhat reduced.

-In the Sim Auctions we will only use two A.I.M options:
+In the Sim Auctions we will use only the “Fatigue Only” setting.

 BALLPARKS